School of Education

 Service

 Assist in meeting the educational needs of a global society, especially the underserved.
-Articulate an understanding that all students can learn as well as demonstrate the dispositions to serve and teach diverse student populations.
+Articulate an understanding that all students are capable of learning and exhibit the attitudes and skills necessary to support and educate a wide range of student groups.

 The Carter & Moyers School of Education and the Tennessee Department of Education have determined that our curriculum meets the state educational requirements for licensure or certification in the state of Tennessee.
 For information about eligibility or reciprocity for certification or licensure in other states, please check the following link: